IBM/event-streams/_11.2/06-connecting/05-connecting-mq-sink.md

     mq.message.builder: com.ibm.eventstreams.connect.mqsink.builders.DefaultMessageBuilder
 ```

-A list of all the possible flags can be found by running the command `kubectl es connector-config-mq-sink --help`.
+A list of all the possible flags can be found by running the command `cloudctl es connector-config-mq-sink --help`.
 Alternatively, See the [sample properties file](https://github.com/ibm-messaging/kafka-connect-mq-sink/blob/master/config/mq-sink.properties){:target="_blank"} for a full list of properties you can configure, and also see the [GitHub README](https://github.com/ibm-messaging/kafka-connect-mq-sink#readme){:target="_blank"} for all available configuration options.

 ## Downloading the MQ Sink connector